andyglow/scalacheck-gen-configured/README.md

 } yield MyEvent(id, timeStamp, message)
 ```

-With this solution the only think I need is to restart data generation with desired system properties set.
+With this solution the only thing I need is to restart data generation with desired system properties set.
 (`-Didentifier=alphaNumStr -Dtime-stamp="range: 2018-04-04T00:00Z ..
 2018-04-14T23:59Z"`)

 The project is in it's initial phase so do not expect too much form it yet please.